compulim/react-chain-of-responsibility/README.md

 ## How to use?

-3 steps to adopt the chain of responsibility pattern.
+There are 3 steps to adopt the chain of responsibility pattern.

 1. [Create a chain](#create-a-chain)
 1. [Register handlers in the chain](#register-handlers-in-the-chain)
 1. [Make a render request](#make-a-render-request)

-In this sample, we will use chain of responsibility pattern to create a file preview UI which can handle various file types.
+In this sample, we will use chain of responsibility pattern to create a file preview UI to handle various file types.

 ### Create a chain